bparanj/crystal/security/setup/proxmox.md

    - Follow the prompts to configure the virtual machine settings, such as CPU, RAM, and network.
    - Start the imported virtual machine.

-It's important to note that while importing VMware images to Proxmox VE is possible, there may be some limitations or compatibility issues depending on the specific configuration of the virtual machine and the versions of VMware and Proxmox VE you are using.
-It's always recommended to test the imported virtual machine thoroughly to ensure it functions as expected in the Proxmox VE environment.
+While importing VMware images to Proxmox VE is possible, there may be some limitations or compatibility issues depending on the specific configuration of the virtual machine and the versions of VMware and Proxmox VE you are using.
+Test the imported virtual machine to ensure it functions as expected in the Proxmox VE environment.

-Additionally, make sure you have sufficient storage space in Proxmox VE to accommodate the imported virtual machine's disk files.
+Make sure you have sufficient storage space in Proxmox VE to accommodate the imported virtual machine's disk files.